-- Table V-6: Analysis of Financial Experience - Table V-7: Solvency Test
+- Table V-6: Analysis of Financial Experience - Table V-7: Solvency Test actuarial assumptions.
+Liabilities as of June 30, 2018 are discounted at the assumed valuation interest rate of 6.75% per annum in all of these disclosures.

-The present value of accrued benefits, the total pension liability (GASB 67/68), and the actuarial liability (GAAFR) disclosures in this section are all determined assuming that the Program is ongoing and participants continue to terminate employment, retire, etc., in accordance with the actuarial assumptions.
-Liabilities as of June 30, 2017 are discounted at the assumed valuation interest rate of 6.875% per annum in all of these disclosures.
+The present value of accrued benefits, the total pension liability (GASB 67/68), and the actuarial liability (GAAFR) disclosures in this section are all determined assuming that the Program is ongoing and participants continue to terminate employment, retire, etc., in accordance with the

-Table V-1 below includes the relevant amounts as of June 30, 2016 and June 30, 2017 as well as reconciliation between the two dates under FASB ASC Topic 960.
-There were no assumption changes or Program changes during the year.
+Table V-1 below includes the relevant amounts as of June 30, 2017 and June 30, 2018 as well as reconciliation between the two dates under FASB ASC Topic 960.
+During the year the only assumption change was a decrease in the investment return from 6.875% to 6.75%.